 - Your website/office is to have a modern and attractive appearance and adaptive design.

-- Website has a clear and simple navigation.
-There is no real consultant who helps client to find what he seeks.
+- The website has clear and straightforward navigation.
+There is no honest consultant who helps the client to find what he seeks.
 So the website has to be as simple as possible so that even a child can figure out how to use it.

-- Website contains the info about your company.
+- The website contains the info about your company.

 - And about your equipment.